-Are you looking for new unique destinations for weekend trips from San Francisco?
+Are you looking for new, unique destinations for weekend getaways from San Francisco Bay Area?

-Driving up or down the Pacific Coast Highway will lead you to amazing beach towns like Monterey, Carmel, Big Sur in the South or Bodega Bay, Mendocino, Fort Bragg in the North.
+Driving up or down the Pacific Coast Highway will lead you to amazing beach towns like Monterey, Carmel, and Big Sur in the South or Bodega Bay, Mendocino, and Fort Bragg in the North.

-Several world renowned National Parks like Yosemite, Redwoods, Sequoias, Lassen can be reached in a few hours to explore nature and hiking.
+Several world-renowned National Parks like Yosemite, Redwoods, Sequoias, and Lassen can be reached in a few hours to explore nature and hikes.

-If wineries and charming bed and breakfasts are your thing than Napa Valley, Sonoma, Paso Robles are just a few hours away.
+If wineries and charming bed and breakfasts appeal more to you, then Napa Valley, Sonoma, and Paso Robles are just a few hours away.

-Whether you are a local to San Francisco Bay area like me, or are visiting San Francisco, I am sure you will find a hidden gem in this list for your next weekend trip or to add to your San Francisco itinerary!
+Whether you are a local to San Francisco Bay area like me; or are visiting and planning how many days to visit San Francisco, I am sure you will find a hidden gem in this list for your next Bay Area weekend getaway or to add to your San Francisco itinerary!

-San Francisco being a coastal city enjoys close proximity to several amazing coastal cities like Santa Cruz, Monterey, Carmel, and beach towns like Pismo Beach, Avila Beach, Bodega Bay, Fort Bragg, Mendocino, and many more.
+San Francisco is a coastal city that enjoys close proximity to several amazing coastal cities like Santa Cruz, Monterey, Carmel, and beach towns like Pismo Beach, Avila Beach, Bodega Bay, Fort Bragg, Mendocino, and many more.

 1. Bodega Bay